krokedil/krokedil-ecster-pay-v2-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2022.12.08        - version 3.3.0 =
+* Feature           - Adds support for redirect checkout flow.
+With this flow the regular WooCommerce checkout is used and customer is redirected to Ecsters hosted payment page.
+* Tweak             - Improved logging in plugin.
+* Tweak             - Rewrite of http request class logic.

 = 2022.09.06        - version 3.2.0 =
 * Feature           - Adds support for multiple checkout layouts.
 This can be changed via the new Checkout layout setting.